Ovarian Cancer Clinical Trial

 Age ≥ 18 years at time of study entry

 Willing and able to comply with the protocol for the duration of the study including undergoing treatment and scheduled visits and examinations including follow up.

 Histologically confirmed and documented ovarian, fallopian tube or peritoneal carcinoma: both platinum refractory* and platinum resistant** patients.
 Anti-VEGF targeted therapy (e.g. bevacizumab, VEGF TKI's) is allowed as part of initial therapy and/or maintenance.
-No prior bevacizumab for treatment of platinum-resistant/platinum-refractory disease.
+No prior anti-VEGF in combination with chemotherapy for treatment of platinum-resistant/platinum-refractory disease.